 ^{a.} These bits have special behaviors that permit remote PHY register writes to selectively modify them.
 A write of zero to any of these bits shall have no effect.
-A write of one to a bit in PHY register 1010_2 shall set the bit to one, while a write of one to a bit in PHY register 1011_2 shall have the effect specified in the table.
+A write of one shall have the effect specified in the table.
 More than one bit may be modified in a single register write.

-The AStat, BStat, Ch and Con fields are present in both the legacy and extended PHY registers and have identical meanings, defined by table 6-2 above, in both cases.
+The AStat, BStat, Ch and Connected fields are present in both the legacy and extended PHY registers and have similar meanings, defined by table 6-2 above, in both cases.